Passport Health logo

 Visit our vaccinations page to learn more.
 Travel safely with Passport Health and schedule your appointment today by calling or book online now.

 A passport that will remain valid for at least six months is required to enter Indonesia.
-If you are staying in Indonesia for less than thirty days, you do not need a visa, just a valid passport.
+A visa is required for entry to Indonesia.

 Sources: Embassy of Indonesia and U.S. State Department